pchemguy/SQLPage-Demo/Custom Builds of Rusqlite/Custom Builds of Rusqlite Applications on Windows with Cargo and MSVC Toolset.md

 ### Precompiled SQLite binary

-Download the archive and extract it into "sqlite" directory placed next to the "rusqlite" directory, containing a cloned/downloaded copy of the Rusqlite repository.
+Download the archive and extract it into the "sqlite" directory placed next to the "rusqlite" directory, containing a cloned/downloaded copy of the Rusqlite repository.
 The "sqlite" directory should contain two files, sqlite3.dll and sqlite3.def.
 The sqlite3.lib file necessary for the linker can be generated from these two files.
-Open a "cmd" console with building (Rust/MSBuild) environment set, change into the "sqlite" directory and execute command:
+Open a "cmd" console with the building (Rust/MSBuild) environment set, change into the "sqlite" directory, and execute this command:

 ```bat
 ...sqlite> lib /MACHINE:x64 /DEF:sqlite3.def
 ```

 which should create two new files, including sqlite3.lib.
-Now change into "rusqlite" directory, `cd ..\rusqlite`.
+Now change into the "rusqlite" directory, `cd ..\rusqlite`.
 The location of "sqlite3.lib" can be passed to the linker via the `SQLITE3_LIB_DIR` environment variable.
 Executing

 ```bat
 ...rusqlite> (set "SQLITE3_LIB_DIR=..\sqlite") && cargo build --example persons